Astor63/TPS-Mods/README.md

 I'm Astor, and I apologize in advance for some grammar and/or syntax errors, but my mother tongue is French.

-You are on TPS-Mods repository, where you can find all my TPS Mods.
+You are on TPS-Mods repository, where you can find all my Pre-Sequel (AKA Borderlands-The Pre-Sequel) Mods.
 (For the BL2 Mods, please go to the BL2-Mods section)

 This Read Me is just here as a quick synopsis, for detailed informations, each Mod has is own Read Me (and even a Changelog), so don't hesitate -whoosh!- to give a look on it.